Scottish Building Society

-The Scottish Building Society is a building society based in Edinburgh, Scotland.
-It is the oldest building society in the world, the only independent building society based in Scotland and the 25th largest in the United Kingdom based on total assets of £431.4 million at 31 January 2020.
+Scottish Building Society is a building society with the Head Office based in Edinburgh, Scotland.
+It is the oldest remaining building society in the world, the only independent building society based in Scotland and the 24th largest in the United Kingdom based on total assets of £740.7 million at 31 January 2024.
 It is a member of the Building Societies Association.

-The Society has five branches in Aberdeen, Edinburgh, Galashiels, Glasgow, Inverness and Troon, as well as a network of agents throughout Scotland.

 History

-The Scottish Building Society was established in 1848 as the Edinburgh Property Investment Company.
+Scottish Building Society was established as the Edinburgh Friendly Property Investment Company in 1848.
 It changed its name to the Scottish Building Society in 1929.

 On 1 February 2013, the Scottish Building Society merged with its Edinburgh competitor Century Building Society.
 As a result of the merger, it became the only remaining building society to be headquartered in Scotland.